 Revenue includes revenue from contracts with customers and revenue from leasing activities.
 In fiscal 2019 and 2018, lease revenue is generated mainly at Siemens Healthineers amounting to €233 million and €179 million, Financial Services €259 million and €247 million, and Siemens Real Estate €72 million and €77 million, respectively.
-In fiscal 2019 and 2018, Digital industries recognized €4,039 million and €3,560 million revenue, respectively, from its software business, Smart Infrastructure recognized €5,530 million and €5,302 million in its product business and Gas and Power recognized €8,025 million and €7,756 million in its service business.
+In fiscal 2019 and 2018, Digital industries recognized €4,039 million and €3,560 million revenue, respectively, from its software business, Smart Infrastructure recognized €5,530 million and €5,302 million and €7,756 million in its service business.
 Revenues of Mobility are mainly derived from construction-type business.